AlanMorel/mapleserver2-docs/docs/setup/database-setup.md

 ## Configuring MapleServer2

-1. Navigate to the `MapleServer2` solution folder and make a copy of `.env.example` and rename the copy to `.env`.
+1. Navigate to the `MapleServer2` solution folder, make a copy of `.env.example` and rename the copy to `.env`.

 2. Then edit the values in your newly created `.env` file to match your environment.
-Change `DB_PASSWORD` to the password you used when installing MySQL.
+That is, change `DB_PASSWORD` to the password you used when installing MySQL.
 There is no need to modify the IP or Port unless you know what you are doing.
 The default values are:

 ```sh
 # Database Info